|

 two frequency parts: a high part and a low part.
 In the transmitter,

-the low part is delayed by means of a delay line, after which the two
+the low part is delayed by means of a delay line (τ), after which the two

 signals are added again.
 At the receiving end, the same cross-over

-filter is used, but this time, only the high part is delayed, after
+filter is used, but this time, only the high part is delayed (τ'), after

 which the two components are added together again.

-The second technique that is used in the Gretacoder 101 is frequency-domain
+The second technique is frequency-domain

 (fi), whilst in the second step the inverted spectrum